7467 State Route 22

 At Mosaic, we are experienced in helping you plan for your child’s education, whether it is college or university tomorrow or private school today.

 Our strategies involve a wide range of options and are based on modeling the projected cost of education in coming years or even decades.
 Just a sampling of the topics we will discuss include:

-Let us review your eligibility and discuss the possible advantages of this account, which allows your contributions to grow tax-deferred and be withdrawn tax-free when used to pay for qualified education expenses.
+Let us review your eligibility and discuss the possible advantages of this account, which allows your contributions to have tax-deferred growth potential and be withdrawn tax-free when used to pay for qualified education expenses.

-We will examine a wide range of different states’ plans and discuss the tax advantages of these popular plans to decide if a 529 plan an appropriate choice for you.
-Any earnings generated will be federal (and possibly state) income-tax free as long as withrawals are used for qualified higher education expenses.
+We will examine a wide range of different states’ plans and discuss the tax advantages of these plans to decide if a 529 plan is an appropriate choice for you.
+Any earnings generated will be federal (and possibly state) income-tax free as long as withdrawals are used for qualified higher education expenses.

 Depending on your income and eligibility, a Roth IRA may be an appropriate option for financing your child’s education.
-Contributions grow tax-deferred and earnings may be tax-free and can be used for other purposes than college.
+Contributions have tax-deferred growth potential and qualified earnings may be tax-free if used for college.

 It is not our position to offer legal or tax advice.
-Consult a legal or tax advisor regarding this information as it relate to your personal circumstances.
+Consult a legal or tax advisor regarding this information as it relates to your personal circumstances.